ron4fun/BigIntegerCPP/README.md

 **Unittests:**

 You can find all the unit tests in the Unittest folder.
-To run it, change the name or comment out the `main()` function of the project and then include it.
-	Then compile and run the program.

-	#include <iostream>
-	//#include "Base/BigInterger.h"
-	//#include "BigIntegerWrapper.h"
-	#include "Unittest\FullTest.h" // Path to unittests

-	using namespace std;

-	/*
-	int main()
-	{
-		BigInteger::Boot();

-		BigInteger two("2");
-		BigInteger result = two.Pow(20);

-		cout << result.ToString(2) << endl; // output string in Base 2

-	    return 0;
-	} // end main
-	*/
+To run the unit tests, you should have [boost library](http://www.boost.org/) installed in your workstation.

 **Special Note:**

    You may have noticed that this library needs to Boot firstly before you can begin to use it else it will crash.
 So, I wrote a wrapper around the BigInteger library called `BigIntegerWrapper` for those who feel they might forget to Boot the library before using it.

 ###License

 This "Software" is Licensed Under  **`MIT License (MIT)`** .

+#### Tip Jar
+* :dollar: **Bitcoin**: `1Mcci95WffSJnV6PsYG7KD1af1gDfUvLe6`

 Conclusion
 --------------------------------------------------

-    Special thanks to Xor-el for making this library avialable in the first place.
+   Special thanks to [Xor-el](https://github.com/xor-el) for making this library avialable in the first place.